-Swan and Silver Lake Water Level Monitoring
+Swan and Silver Lake Water Monitoring

 Washoe County understands that it is important to continue to monitor water levels within our closed basins as a component of our commitment to residents.
 Swan Lake, located north of Reno in Lemmon Valley, is the lowest place within the Lemmon Valley "closed basin," meaning precipitation and snowmelt move to the lake during winter and storm events.
 Washoe County monitors the basin for flood events typically associated with seasonal atmospheric storms.
+The City of Reno offers a similar webcam on Silver Lake

 Washoe County LakeCam in Lemmon Valley is a live, real-time look at Swan Lake water levels

-Swan Lake lake elevation is currently 4920.16 feet, which is 3.34 feet below the highest peak in 2019.
+Swan Lake lake elevation is 4921.85 feet as of 4/15/2024, which is 1.65 feet below the highest peak in 2019.

 Swan Lake Real-Time Tracking